validate-io/interval/README.md

 ## Notes

 All arguments are typed checked to ensure each is of type `number`.
-If any arguments are not of type `number`, the method returns false.
+If any arguments are not of type `number`, the method returns `false`.

 ## Examples